17 Creative Ways to Improve Patient Satisfaction

 • If you have a television, keep it tuned to something as neutral as possible.
 While some of your patients may love a particular news source, for example, others may find it annoying or even offensive.

-• If you treat young patients, consider providing kids’ books, games, and puzzles to keep them occupied while they wait.
+• If you treat young patients, consider providing kids with books, games, and puzzles to keep them occupied while they wait.

 Keeping patient wait times short is also important.
 While you want your waiting room to be pleasant, no patient wants to be kept waiting.
 Make sure your staff keeps everyone updated if you’re running late with appointment times.